syncfusion-content/blazor-docs/blazor/chip/style.md

+---
+layout: post
+title: Style in Blazor Chip Component | Syncfusion
+description: Learn about Style in Blazor Chip component of Syncfusion, and more details.
+platform: Blazor
+control: Chip
+documentation: ug
+---

 # CSS structures

 The following content provides the exact CSS structure that can be used to modify the control's appearance based on the user preference.